fern4lvarez/piladb/pilad/README.md

 databases and stacks.
 It exposes a RESTful HTTP server that listens to requests in order to interact with the system.

+> Note: pilad API does not come with a built-in `pretty` option.
+We encourage to use [`jq`](https://stedolan.github.io/jq/) to visualize JSON data on the terminal.

 Endpoints
 ---------